A Concentration-Time Hybrid Modulation Scheme for Molecular Communications: Introduction

-Overall, the key contributions of this paper are as follows\footnote{Our prior work, \cite{our_ICC}, had introduced the basics of the scheme discussed in this paper, including the general transmitter architecture and the working principles of the two-stage, position-concentration detector (TPCD).
-In this paper, we extend the initial steps of \cite{our_ICC} and complete the modulation design by characterizing and solving the constellation point design problem in the proposed scheme.
-Furthermore, we derive the maximum likelihood sequence detector (MLSD) for the proposed scheme, and introduce a low-complexity threshold selection method for the TPCD.
-We also discuss the effects of temporal mis-synchronization on the proposed scheme.}: \begin{itemize} \item We propose a hybrid MCD modulation scheme that utilizes a single type of molecules.
-The proposed modulation scheme merges $\mathcal{K}$-PPM and BCSK, which we call \textit{$\mathcal{K}$-ary molecular concentration and position modulation} ($\mathcal{K}$-MCPM). \item Considering the MCD channel faces ISI, we derive the maximum likelihood sequence detector (MLSD) for $\mathcal{K}$-MCPM. \item In addition to the MLSD that is computationally expensive, we propose a two-stage, position-concentration detector (TPCD) that reduces complexity.
-TPCD first detects the emission time, then performs a fixed threshold ($\gamma$) to resolve the concentration information. \item The binary concentrations are defined by a parameter $\alpha$.
+Overall, the key contributions of this paper are as follows: \begin{itemize} \item We propose a hybrid MCD modulation scheme that utilizes a single type of molecules.
+The proposed scheme merges $\mathcal{K}$-PPM and BCSK, which we call \textit{$\mathcal{K}$-ary molecular concentration and position modulation} ($\mathcal{K}$-MCPM). \item Considering the MCD channel faces ISI, we derive the maximum likelihood sequence detector (MLSD) for $\mathcal{K}$-MCPM. \item In addition to the MLSD that is computationally expensive, we propose a two-stage, position-concentration detector (TPCD) that reduces complexity.
+TPCD first detects the emission time, then performs a fixed threshold ($\gamma$) to resolve the concentration information. \item The binary concentrations are characterized by a parameter $\alpha \in (0.5,1)$.
 The parameter $\alpha$ is optimized under the assumption of the use of TPCD and through the derivation of a convex proxy for the error probability.
-We also present a method that estimates the threshold parameter $\gamma$. \item Our numerical results suggest that the theoretically optimized $(\alpha,\gamma)$ pair yields close-to-optimal performance compared to the to the values found via exhaustive search for TPCD. \item For a fixed $(\alpha,\gamma)$ pair, we derive the approximate error probability expression for a $\mathcal{K}$-MCPM scheme. \item Our numerical results show that MCPM outperforms BCSK and PPM, especially when the bit-rate is high and the transmission power is low.
+We also present a method that estimates the optimal threshold parameter $\gamma$. \item Our numerical results suggest that the theoretically optimized $(\alpha,\gamma)$ pair yields close-to-optimal performance compared to the values found via exhaustive search for TPCD. \item For a fixed $(\alpha,\gamma)$ pair, we derive the approximate error probability expression for a $\mathcal{K}$-MCPM scheme. \item Our numerical results show that MCPM outperforms BCSK and PPM, especially when the bit-rate is high and the transmission power is low.
 Furthermore, our results show that the MCPM scheme is more robust to synchronization offsets than PPM scheme of the same order.

 \end{itemize}